CATT-Works/MoveOver/README.md

 ```
 pip install -r requirements.txt
 ```
-3) Download the models from `LINK REQUIRED` to the models/ folder
+3) Download the models from `CONTACT ME` to the models/ folder

 ### Quick Start
 A quick start code is provided in the `MoveOver/example` folder.
-To use it you should download the video file from `LINK REQUIRED` to the `videos/` folder.
+To use it you should download the video file from `CONTACT ME` to the `videos/` folder.
 Then yom may start running notebooks.
 - `01-PreparConfigs.ipynb` - helps to create a config file for each video
 - `02-CreateDetections.ipynb` - performs object detection